This Cowboy Pie is a meal using mince that Stuart really enjoys. I hope you try it and enjoy it too.

 Notes

-Please note that as at present 70g of EatLean protein cheese is a healthy extra a choice therefor this recipe if serving 4 makes it syn free when using the healthy extra a choice.
-If you swap to another cheese this will not apply unless you also adjust the amounts of cheese to reflect the appropriate healthy extra allowances.
-Slimming World syns and healthy extra allowances are always subject to change.
-Please remember to check your app or with your consultant for current syn values and allowances.
+Please note that as at present 70g of EatLean protein cheese is a healthy extra a choice therefore this recipe if serving 4 makes it syn free when using the healthy extra a choice.

 Recipe Card powered byTasty Recipes